SIST EN ISO 11073-30400:2013

 Health informatics - Point-of-care medical device communication - Part 30400: Interface profile - Cabled Ethernet (ISO 11073-30400:2012)

-This document focuses on the application of the Ethernet family (IEEE Std 802.3TM-2008) of protocols for use in medical device communication.
-The scope is limited to referencing the appropriate Ethernet family specifications and to calling out any specific special needs or requirements of the ISO/IEEE 11073 environment, with a particular focus on easing interoperability and controlling costs.
+The application of the Ethernet family (IEEE Std 802.3-2008) of protocols for use in medical device communication is addressed in ISO/IEEE 11073-30400:2012.
+The scope is limited to referencing the appropriate Ethernet family specifications and calling out any specific special needs or requirements of the ISO/IEEE 11073 environment, with a particular focus on easing interoperability and controlling costs.

 Medizinische Informatik - Kommunikation von Geräten für die persönliche Gesundheit - Teil 30400: Interfaceprofil - drahtgebundenes Ethernet (ISO/IEEE 11073-30400:2012)